ciscoheat/sveltekit-superforms/README.md

 ### Custom validation

-If think the built-in browser validation is too constraining (pun intented), you can either use a Zod schema, or set the `validators` option:
+If you think the built-in browser validation is too constraining (pun intented), you can either use a Zod schema, or set the `validators` option:

 ```ts
 validators: AnyZodObject | {